 Role-Based Access Control (RBAC) is a widely adopted access control model that assigns user privileges based on predefined roles.
 Instead of granting permissions to access data directly to individual users, access privileges are assigned to roles, and users are assigned to only those privileges or roles based on their job responsibilities.
 This approach ensures that users only have the necessary privileges to perform their tasks, minimizing the risk of accidental or intentional data exposure.

 DBAs should design and implement RBAC policies that align with the organization’s data privacy requirements.
 Roles should be defined based on job functions, and access privileges should be granted accordingly.
-Regular review and updates of RBAC policies are crucial to ensure that access privileges remain appropriate as job roles change within the organization.
+Regular review and updates of RBAC policies are crucial to ensure access privileges remain appropriate as job roles change within the organization.

 Principle of Least Privilege (PoLP)